-WhatsApp has had great wins since it was acquired by Facebook in February 2014.
+There are a lot of good reasons to add the WhatsApp share button to your website.
+First of all, WhatsApp has had great wins since it was acquired by Facebook in February 2014.
 It is now a popular alternative to SMS in 109 countries.
 Internationally, over 1 billion people use WhatsApp to exchange messages, videos, and more – with the number increasing rapidly.
 Virtually free, easy to use – is the value proposition that makes WhatsApp so popular.
 But how does it fare as a driver of online traffic?

 Incredibly, users of messaging apps like WhatsApp are open to engaging with businesses.
 Nielsen’s Facebook Messaging Survey found that 67 percent of mobile messaging app users expect to communicate more with businesses via chat app.
 What’s more, 84 percent of online sharing takes place on private channels like WhatsApp chat, so it makes good sense to include WhatsApp in your online marketing toolkit.

 Check out these 3 tips on how to use WhatsApp to drive more traffic to your blog or website.

 1. Create A WhatsApp Group for Your Readers

 A WhatsApp group dedicated to your readers can help you build and foster a community.
 Since WhatsApp allows its users to have a maximum of 256 people per group, you can create multiple groups and then split them into categories.
 For instance, a news publisher can have separate groups for technology addicts and sports enthusiasts.
 Analyze your site’s categories to get an idea for your WhatsApp groups.